-The Act classifies food into four categories as listed below:
+The Food Act classifies food into four categories as listed below:

-1. Specifically-controlled foods: Under this category registration is required.
-Legal provisions are established regarding standard quality, specifications, packaging and labeling requirements, as well as other aspects of good manufacturing practice.
-At present, 7 types of food have been listed in this category.
+1. Specifically-controlled foods: Under this category, product registration is required.
+Legal provisions are established regarding standard quality, specifications, packaging and labeling requirements, as well as other aspects of good manufacturing practices.

-2. Standardized foods: Food produced under this category must adhere to quality standards as defined in the regulations.
-This category was created to standardize the production of locally produced food from small-scale or household industries in order to provide consumers the ability to differentiate such products by qualitative attributes and encourage food producers on attaining hygienic quality of their products.
-Standardized foods do not require registration and consists of 39 food types.
+2. Standardized foods: Foods produced under this category must adhere to quality standards as defined in the regulations.
+This category was created to standardize the production of locally produced food from small-scale or household industries in order to provide consumers the ability to differentiate such products by qualitative attributes and to encourage food producers on attaining hygienic quality of their products.

-3. Food required to bear standardized labels: This category is less-restrictive than the first two categories, as food under this category pose a lower risk to consumers' health and does not have to follow specific quality standards for its manufacturing.
+3. Foods required to bear standardized labels: This category is less-restrictive than the first two categories, as foods under this category pose a lower risk to consumers' health and does not have to follow specific quality standards for manufacturing.
 However, products must bear standardized labels that provide consumer information.
-There are 11 food items in this category.